 Are interest and charges stopped on a DPP?

-From the date you set up a DPP your creditors have to:
+From the date you apply for a DPP your creditors have to:

-- Freeze any interest or charges being applied to your debts
+- Stop any interest or charges being applied to your debts

 - Stop taking any further court or enforcement action